Reaishma/EcoWebPlus-/README.md

 - Consistent design system with CSS variables for theming
 - Accessibility-first components with proper ARIA support

+## 🚀 Live Demo

+Open the `ecolife-complete.html` file in any modern web browser to experience the full application.

 ## Data Flow

 ### Contact Form Flow